 When you purchase and own your system, your solar investment should increase the value of your house.
 The Appraisal Journal (October 1999), suggests that appraisers should increase the property value of a home with energy improvements by $20 for every $1 of annual energy savings.

 When you sell your home, the Solar Installation is seen as a fixture on your house and is typically sold with the house.
 If you have an outstanding Home Equity Loan or Line of Credit, this will be closed out when you close on the sale of your home.
 SRECs if any are normally transferred to the new homeowner, but you can negotiate an assignment agreement with the buyer, whereby you retain ownership of the SRECs.

 Q: What if my house isn't right for Solar?

 Even if your house doesn't qualify for a solar system, there are still a lot of things that you can do to reduce your energy bill.
-Click here to see the Energy Savings Guide published by the US Department of Energy for some great tips.
+Sor starters, please visit our Energy Saving Tips page for an extensive list of energy savings ideas that really work.

 Q: Why should i read the SMALL PRINT if I am going to lease solar?